MattiaCode-IT/Chart.js-Example/README.md

 ### Styling Changes
 Modify the Tailwind configuration object or add custom CSS classes as needed.

-## 🤝 Contributing

-Feel free to submit issues and enhancement requests!

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ---

 **Created by MattiaCode** - Showcasing modern data visualization techniques